Macadamian/Connected-Plant/README.md

 You need to download the Electric Imp Mobile application.
 Get it for [Android](https://play.google.com/store/apps/details?id=com.electricimp.electricimp) or [iOS](https://itunes.apple.com/us/app/electric-imp/id547133856?mt=8).

 You need an Electric Imp device to move forward.
 Log on with your credentials in the application.
 You will then need to connect to your WiFi network of choice.
-BlinkUp your Electric Imp device like this: https://www.youtube.com/watch?v=zbhu7Mwicok
+BlinkUp your Electric Imp device like this: https://www.youtube.com/watch?v=zbhu7Mwicok.
+Troubleshoot issues with this [guide](https://electricimp.com/docs/troubleshooting/blinkup/).

 Now go back to the Electric Imp IDE.
 Click on `Unassigned Devices`, your device should be there.
 Pair it with your `Connected-Plant` model.
 Your imp is now ready to go.